php-earth/group-description/README.md

 # Description for the Global PHP group on Facebook

-This repository includes text for the group description of the [Global PHP Group on Facebook](https://www.facebook.com/groups/2204685680/) so we have some history versioning available.
+This repository includes the description text of the [Global PHP Group on Facebook](https://www.facebook.com/groups/2204685680/) so we have history versioning available.

 <div align="center">
   <img src="https://cdn.rawgit.com/php-earth/logo/master/svg/indigo.svg" width="300">